-Racism in Medicine: Module #2
+Racism in Medicine: Racism in Medicine

 Over the last year, there has been a lot of challenges with Race and Social Inequity.
 We are committed to providing our clinical students and workforce with learning that will educate and lead to more culturally competent care.
 A need was identified for available education for our community and with the assistance of Dr. Joseph Losee and a group of UPMC physicians, that need is now met.

 The educational content for this course is accessible via the University of Pittsburgh, School of Medicine, Office of Faculty Affairs website https://medfaculty.pitt.edu/educational-series-racism-medicine-and-america

 This program is designed for busy clinical physicians, medical students, and research faculty.

 Upon successful completion of this continuing pharmacy education program, the participant should be able to: